cirosantilli/linux-cheat/net/index.md

 If the server's public identity is not in the known hosts file, ssh will ask is you want to add it.

+SSH is by defaulf very fussy about the permissions of this file which shoudl be:

+    chmod 700 ~/.ssh
+    chmod 600 ~/.ssh/authorized_keys

+and not more permissive.
+If you really want that, you can do configure SSH to be less safe via `StrictModes no`.

 ##ssh-keygen asdf a

 Generates public and private key pairs for use with ssh.